python-trio/trio/docs/source/design.rst

   wait_...``.
 Sorry.
 As far as I can tell all the alternatives are worse, and you get used to it pretty quick.

-* If it's desireable to have both blocking and non-blocking versions of a function, then they look like::
+* If it's desirable to have both blocking and non-blocking versions of a function, then they look like::

      async def OPERATION(...):